 Daily newspapers and magazines

-This privacy notice comprises the following companies which primarily provide products and services to consumers:
+This privacy notice comprises the following trademarks and companies which primarily provide products and services to consumers:

 Bonnier Magazines & Brands AB (reg. no. 556012-7713) (”BMB”).
 BMB includes a number of brands, including Amelia, Allt om mat, Mama and Teknikens Värld; a complete list is available at https://bonniermag.se/varumarken/.

 Bonnier News AB (reg no: 559080-0917).
 Bonnier News AB provides various newspapers and services.